groundboi/dotfiles/README.md

   * Commands of interest are: fin, watch, break, next, step, continue, print, bt, info, display, set, up/down, checkpoint/restart, where

 ### `Docker`
-  * Install via the `docker-ce` or `docker.io` package.
+  * ~~Install via the `docker-ce` or `docker.io` package~~ Just install however it says on the docker website - this ecosystem changes too frequently.
 You will also need to add yourself to the docker group, and then start the docker service.
   * `docker images` and `docker ps` show images and running containers, respectively.
 Use `docker ps -a` to see all containers that have been run.
     * `docker stop CONTAINER_ID` and `docker rm CONTAINER_ID` will stop and rm containers.
     * `docker rmi IMAGE_ID` will remove images